-Continuing students may register online through the LLTC student web portal.
-Required information for registration include: student name, social security number, student ID, mailing address, email address, phone number, course name and course number.
+Continuing students in good standing may register online through the LLTC student web portal.
 Students on Academic Warning, Academic Suspension or those who have a hold on their account will not be permitted to register online and must meet with an academic advisor.
 Holds may include those placed by the finance office, the Wellness Center or the Library and usually involve unpaid balances or college property that must be returned before the hold is removed.